If-Master/foliaperms/README.md

 # FoliaPerms

 **FoliaPerms** is a lightweight and flexible permissions plugin built for servers running [Folia](https://github.com/PaperMC/Folia) and Paper.
-It provides both GUI and command-line tools for managing permissions for users and groups — designed with performance and usability in mind.
+It provides both GUI and command-line tools for managing permissions for users and groups, designed with performance and usability in mind.

 ---